Explicit Solution to the Constant Radial Acceleration Problem: Use of the new solution

 \subsection{The condition for bounded motion}

 Once $r_m$ is computed the pseudo-time dependency of $r$ can be computed.
-In Figure \ref{fig:r_plots} we plot Eq.(\ref{eq:elegance}) assuming as a starting position the pericenter radius $r_0 = r_m$, and as a starting velocity $v_0=1.2$.
+In Figure \ref{fig:r_plots}, Eq.(\ref{eq:elegance}) is plotted assuming as a starting position the pericenter radius $r_0 = r_m$, and as a starting velocity $v_0=1.2$.
 Two cases are shown: one unbounded, obtained for $\alpha = 0.1$ and one bounded, obtained for $\alpha = 0.02$.

 In order for the motion to be bounded it is clear from Eq.(\ref{eq:weierstrass}) that the denominator cannot vanish.
-Introducing $\wp_{min}$ as the minimum value assumed by $\wp$ on the real axis, we may then write the condition to have bounded motion as $24 \wp_{min} > f''(r_0) = 12 \alpha r_0 + 4 \mathcal E$.
+Introducing $\wp_{min}$ as the minimum value assumed by $\wp$ on the real axis, the condition to have bounded motion can be written as $24 \wp_{min} > f''(r_0) = 12 \alpha r_0 + 4 \mathcal E$.
 The minimum value assumed on the real axis by the Weiestrass elliptic function is computed introducing the three roots $\tilde e_i$ of the polynomial $g(s) = 4s^3 - g_2 s - g_3$.
-The greatest real root is $\wp_{min}$.
-If we indicate it with $\tilde e$ we have the simple final relation:
+The greatest real root is $\wp_{min}$: indicate it with $\tilde e$ and a simple final relation is derived:

-which is the generic condition to obtain bounded motion in the constant radial thrust problem.
+which is the generic condition to obtain bounded motion in the constant radial acceleration problem.
 Note how an equivalent to this relation was previously known only for the special case of a starting circular orbit.
 That result is now extended to the most general case thanks to the use of Weierstrass elliptic functions.
 Take as an example $\alpha = 0.02$, $r0 = 1.1$, $r_p = 1$, $v_p = 1.2$.
-Evaluating the three roots of $g(s)$ we get:
+Evaluating the three roots of $g(s)$:

 and thus $\tilde e =0.0573322$.
-If we now compute $\frac 12 \alpha r_0 + \frac 16 \mathcal E = -0.039333$ we may immediately conclude that the motion will be bounded by direct application of Eq.(\ref{eq:bounded}).
+Compute now $\frac 12 \alpha r_0 + \frac 16 \mathcal E = -0.039333$ to immediately conclude that the motion will be bounded by direct application of Eq.(\ref{eq:bounded}).
 The search for a particular value of $\alpha$ or of the initial velocity $v_0$ which results in an escape trajectory can then be made efficiently, e.g. using a simple bisection algorithm.

-Consider now the more restrictive case in which $r_0 = r_m$ and $v_0 = m$.
-We may express the three roots of $g(s)$ in a simple form, by exploiting the relation $h = r_0 v_0$:
+Consider the more restrictive case in which $r_0 = r_m$ and $v_0 = m$.
+The three roots of $g(s)$ may be expressed in a simple form, by exploiting the relation $h = r_0 v_0$:

 Note how $\frac 1{24} f^{\prime\prime}(r_m)$ is always a root of $g(s)$, a fact that will have a great importance later.
-Applying again Eq.(\ref{eq:bounded}) we see that the motion will be unbounded if and only if $\tilde e = w_1$.
+Applying again Eq.(\ref{eq:bounded}) the motion is proved to be unbounded if and only if $\tilde e = w_1$.
 This last condition, after some manipulations, can be shown to be equivalent to the set of conditions: